 I’m here to help you out of that rut!
-Here are 12 ways to loosen up those fingers and warm up your imagination.
+We’ve got 12 digital art drawing exercises for your iPad to loosen up those fingers and warm up your imagination.

 My digital art tool setup